tcc56/grav-course-hub-starter-kit/02.grav-template/chapter.md

 ---
-title: GRAV Template
+title: GRAV Templates
 taxonomy:
     category: docs
 ---

 ### Chapter 2

-# GRAV Template
+# GRAV Templates

-Download and try out the GRAV course companion template
+Download and try out one or more of the GRAV course companion templates